Nilady/website_staging/uxui_design.md

 <center><img src="assets/img/portfolio/Trine4/T4_skilltree_unlockWIP02.gif" alt="An animated mockup of the skill tree to showcase the different microinteractions" width=600 class="img-fluid"><br><i>An animated mockup of the skill tree to showcase the different microinteractions created by the UI artist.</i></center><br>

 We had time to do this as we were involved with the project from the start.
 However, in this instance this came with a downside too.
 The number of skills grew significantly toward the end of the production and the layout no longer worked.
-In the end it was changed to a much simpler, grid-like layout to make it look cleaner and navigation work better.
+In the end it was changed to a much simpler, grid-like layout to make it <i>look cleaner and navigation work better</i>.

 <center><img src="assets/img/portfolio/Trine4/T4_skill_tree_final.gif" alt="The skill tree in the game" width=600 class="img-fluid"><br><i>The skill tree the game shipped with.</i></center><br>

 <h3>Results</h3>
-In this project we trialed a new UI pipeline that sped up menu creation from start to finish and streamlined communication across all disciplines required for UI creation from design to art to implementation, as well as QA and localisation.
-The process was later adopted across the entire company.
+In this project we trialed a new UI pipeline that <b>sped up menu creation from start to finish</b> and <b>streamlined communication across all disciplines</b> required for UI creation from design to art to implementation, as well as QA and localisation. <b>The process was later adopted across the entire company.</b>

-The level select menu especially was praised by players in different communities as "the perfect combination between a boring list and a world map, which you can travel in!"
+The level select menu especially was <b>praised by players</b> in different communities as <i>"the perfect combination between a boring list and a world map, which you can travel in!"</i>

-The menu designs were deemed so well made that they were copied with only minimal changes to Trine 5.
+The menu designs were deemed so well made that they were <i>copied</i> with only minimal changes <i>to Trine 5.</i>